 First, make it relevant.
 Ideally, your domain will provide some kind of clear indicator about your business to help people understand who you are or what you do.
 For example, calling a brand “Krimson” is unclear.
-However, “Krimson Coffee Company” clearly tells people what sort of products they can expect from you.
+However, “Krimson Coffee Company” clearly tells people what products they can expect from you.

 Second, keep it short.
 Failing that, keep it memorable.
 Either of these will work fine, but people find it much easier to remember short phrases.
-1-3 words are best if possible (Amazon, Google, and Facebook are good examples), but you can go a little past this if needed.
+If possible, 1-3 words are best (Amazon, Google, and Facebook are good examples), but you can go a little past this if needed.

 Third, avoid numbers.
 If you absolutely must use numbers, try to write them out if you can or limit them to basic and well-understood combinations.
 Some acceptable numbers include 123, 101, and 911, depending on the context of the website.
 However, it’s still better to avoid numbers if you can, especially if you can’t write them out.

 Numbers are bad for most domain names because they look suspicious and unprofessional.
 People associate numbers in domains with scams, fakes, and impersonators.
 That may not be fair, but it’s how things are.

 Finally, check to be sure the branding doesn’t exist.
 Few things are worse than spending days or weeks building a site and planning your brand, only to find out that someone already has it.
 Checking for brands only takes a few minutes, so you can easily do it before you finalize your name and begin further work.

 Once you’re ready to start using your website builder, it’s time to pick a design template you love.
 Most basic site designs are well-established at this point, and it’s better to avoid deviating too far from these.
 People expect websites to look a certain way, which is why things like shopping carts tend to be in the upper-right corners.